KGPX-TV

 KGPX-TV (channel 34) is a television station in Spokane, Washington, United States, affiliated with Ion Television and owned by Inyo Broadcast Holdings.
-The station's studios are co-located with NBC affiliate KHQ-TV (channel 6) on West Sprague Avenue in Spokane, and its transmitter is on Krell Hill southeast of the city.
+The station's transmitter is located on Krell Hill southeast of the city.

 History

 On April 2, 1998, the Federal Communications Commission (FCC) granted an original construction permit to Paxson Communications for a full-service television station serving Spokane.
 On May 15, 1998, the FCC issued the call letters KBEU.
 It was the fourth television station granted such a permit on channel 34 since 1984.
 The previous station, low-power K34DU, reportedly signed on in 1997 and is mistakenly thought to have been the same station as KGPX.

-Two months after the original construction permit was granted, the station changed its call letters June 12, 1998 to KGPX to reflect the new Pax network (the predecessor to Ion), of which the station was to be a part.
+Two months after the original construction permit was granted, the station changed its call letters June 12, 1998, to KGPX to reflect the new Pax network (the predecessor to Ion), of which the station was to be a part.
 KGPX signed on the air August 1, 1999.
 KGPX's license was issued on June 30, 2000.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed: